What Every Business Owner Should Know About Mold on Commercial Ceilings

 Local Spotlight: When One Symptom Revealed a Bigger Problem

-In PuroClean’s Dayton, OH, service area, an employee in an insurance office reported feeling ill at work but fine at home.
+In PuroClean’s Dayton, OH, an employee reported feeling ill at work but fine at home.
 Air quality testing revealed elevated mold spores near the employee’s desk.
+Further inspection uncovered a roof leak, causing mold above the ceiling grid.

 How to Spot Hidden Mold Before It Spreads